Caird Senior Research Fellowship

-The Museum’s new Caird Library and Archive opened in early 2012.
-Fellows can take advantage of an efficient and speedy delivery system to consult the Library’s large and important collection of rare books and archival material.
-Fellows also have dedicated space within the library for their research.
+The Museum’s new Caird Library and Archive is now open and Fellows will be able to take advantage of an efficient and speedy delivery system to consult the Library’s large and important collection of rare books and archival material.
+Fellows will also be given dedicated space within the library for their research.

 The fellowship is primarily but not exclusively intended to support study at a post-doctoral level and applications are particularly encouraged from scholars of any nationality who have recently submitted a PhD, or who expect to do so before the commencement of the fellowship.

 The conditions for a Caird Senior Resarch Fellowship are:

 - The Fellowship award is £20,000 per annum.
 The award can be paid direct to the Fellow’s Institution or to the Fellow, in which case UK tax and National Insurance will be deducted at source.

 - The Fellowship is for one year, commencing in the October following appointment.

 - The Museum will receive printed acknowledgement in any and all publications resulting in whole or in part from research carried out during the period of the Fellowship.

 - The Fellow will provide the Museum (through the Research Department) with copies of all publications supported in whole or in part by the Fellowship.